5 Questions You’ve Always Wanted Your Dentist to Answer.

 Haven’t you ever wanted to hear it straight from the horse’s mouth?

 I had the opportunity to interview Dr. Klein and ask him all about dental dread, anxiety, dental freezing and more!
-Now you can rest easy and be prepared for your next dentist appointment.
+Now you can rest easy and be prepared for your next dentist appointment and also asked for dental marketing help.
 With over 50% of Canadians suffering from dental dread, it’s good to know that we have options and shouldn’t be afraid of asking questions.

 1. What advice can you give patients that have dental dread and anxiety?